athapa785/python_acr_schedule/README.md

 ### Customizing for Different Excel Formats
 The Excel parsing logic in `parse_excel.py` can be modified to support different Excel schedule formats.

-## License

-This project is proprietary and confidential.

-## Contact

-For questions or support, please contact the project maintainer.